TheRealAnonymous008/quartz/content/details/economics/Macroeconomics.md

 * *Macroeconomics aims to study three things* -- the *goals* of an economy in terms of economic growth, unemployment, and inflation; *frameworks* for analyzing the economy, and *policies* for influencing the economy.
 * *Macro-economic quantities should not focus solely on maximizing GDP*
+* Much of Macroeconomics has a political dimension.
+This is especially apparent with regards to policies to address macroeconomic goals.

 # Topics
 * [[Macroeconomic Quantities]]